Linas490/NotificationBroadcastService/README.md

   "DefaultConnection": "Host=localhost;Port=yourport;Database=notificationsdb;Username=postgres;Password=yourpassword"
 }
 ```
-Change port, username and password fields to same ones as
+Change the Port, Username, and Password fields to match the settings you chose during PostgreSQL installation.
+Make sure the database notificationsdb exists or create it before running the application.

 ### 3. Run the Services